-Rule 45(b)(1) does not expressly state whether the issuing attorney must give notice to the other parties once the soughtafter documents are delivered to their commanded destination.
+FRCP 45(a)(4) does not expressly state whether the issuing attorney must give notice to the other parties once the sought-after documents are delivered to their commanded destination.
 Nor does it state whether the issuing attorney must inform other parties of any post-service changes or modifications to the subpoena that may have been negotiated by the issuing party and the witness(es).
-Nevertheless, notifying the other parties of these developments is certainly within the spirit of Rule 45(b)(1).
+Nevertheless, notifying the other parties of these developments is within the spirit of FRCP 45(a)(4).
+Additionally, parties may request in their scheduling order that the court require this notice, as well as access to materials once they are produced (see 2013 Advisory Committee Notes to FRCP 45(a)).